Ryan Mason: Hull City and retirement

 After a disappointing 2015–16 campaign with only eight league starts, Mason was bought by Hull City on 30 August 2016, for a fee believed to be around £13 million, a club record.
 He made his debut away to Burnley when he came off the bench to replace David Meyler after 73 minutes.
 He scored his first goal for Hull in a 2–1 EFL Cup win over Stoke City on 21 September 2016.
 On 22 January 2017, in a Premier League match against Chelsea, Mason suffered a fractured skull that required surgery after a clash of heads with defender Gary Cahill.

 Mason underwent a successful operation on the head injury, and throughout the rest of 2017 went through a rehabilitation process in an attempt to return to playing.
 After the operation he had 14 metal plates in his skull, with 28 screws holding them in place.
 He also had 45 staples and a six-inch scar across his head.
 On 13 February 2018, it was confirmed that due to risks associated with the extent of Mason's injury, he would be retiring from professional football.

+Since his retirement through injury, Mason has called for the Football Association to ban children from heading regulation-weight footballs, and for players to be protected from the risks of concussion.